mbientlab/MetaWear-SDK-iOS-macOS-tvOS/Docs/source/events.rst

 Notifications
 -------------

-One of the most basic use cases is to simply receive the data on your iOS device.
-This is done via blocks within your iOS app.
+One of the most basic use cases is to simply receive the data on your Apple device.
+This is done via blocks within your app.
 When an event occurs you get a callback with an event specific object containing all relevant data.
 In this example, we setup a trigger that notifies us when there is a change detected in the value of GPIO pin 0 and logs a message upon receipt of that notification.

 Events will continue to stream in until the device is disconnected, or you call ``stopNotificationsAsync:``